Net Zero 360: Become a sustainability pioneer

 Feature image by Ed Hawkins, ‘Climate Stripes’. #ShowYourStripes

 We’re able to provide this event free of charge with public funding.
-Please note the State aid value is approximately £300 per workshop (or £900 for series).
+Please note that the State aid value is approximately £900 for all three sessions.

 Places are limited so please only register if you’re sure you can attend, so that as many businesses as possible can benefit from this workshop.